CoreDov/Paloma-testnet-6-guide/README.md

 If your node has synced then the sync status should change to catching_up=false

 After synchronization, you must request tokens to create a validator.
-Since at the time of writing this guide (06/22/2022) the faucet is not working, you must request tokens in the project's telegram group.
+If faucet not working, you must request tokens in the project's telegram group.
 To find out the address of your wallet if you forgot it, you can use this command:
 ```shell
 $TIKER keys list
 ```